Contact our Immigration Lawyers Leeds

 If your application is successful, you must have your biometric information (fingerprints and a photo) taken at a visa application centre.
 You will need to collect your Biometric Residence Permit within ten days of arriving in the UK.

-You can extend your immigration permission when your Tier 4 visa is due to expire, provided your current sponsorship is still valid.
+You can extend your immigration permission when your Student Visa is due to expire, provided your current sponsorship is still valid.

 I Want to Visit Leeds.
 Do I Need to Apply for a Visa?